tathagata1805/Video-Conference-App/README.md

 Peer js has been used to make the peer-to-peer connections.

 This website has a very simple UI which enables muliple users to connect for a video call, by providing each of them a seperate userID.
+Use npm start or nodemon index.js to start the server on PORT: 5000.
+Also use npm start on the client folder to start the frontend react app.